The-Chinese-Room/InkpotDemo/Documentation/InkpotDemo.md

 	void SetEmpty( const FString& Variable );

 ### Change notification
+#### Story Change Delegate
-Variable change notification can be achieved either through binding to the set on variable change delegate of the story.
+Variable change notification can be achieved through binding to the set on variable change delegate of the story.
 ![Alt text](images/SetOnVaraibleChange.png)

+#### InkPotWatch component
-Or use an InkPotWatch component on the Actor to receive the notifications.
+The InkPotWatch component allows Actors to receive the notification of variable change.
 Open up the Actor blueprint and Click Add component, choose InkpotWatch.

 ![Alt text](images/AddComponent.png)

-Rename
+Rename it to represent its purpose

 ![Alt text](images/RenameComponent.png)

 Then hook up the event,

 ![Alt text](images/ChangeNotify.png)

-And when the blueprint is placed in the world, set the 'Variable Watch' field to the name of the ink variable to be watched.
+And when this blueprint is placed in the world, set the 'Variable Watch' field to the name of the ink variable to be watched.

 ![Alt text](images/InstanceDetails.png)